Skip to main content

 Biography

 Stefanie specializes in qualitative research, particularly constructionist and interpretivist methodologies involving interviewing, narrative and reflexivity.
-She has researched identity, narrative, storytelling and sensemaking in different contexts such as organizational change, employee engagement and flexible working.
-Stefanie’s research has been published in major management and organization journals, such as Work, Employment & Society, Public Administration, Journal of Business Ethics, European Management Review, International Journal of Human Resource Management, Journal of Organizational Change Management, Culture & Organization and Qualitative Research in Organizations and Management.
-She has authored two research monographs and co-edited the Handbook of Research Methods for Studying Identity In and Around Organizations (2023).
+She has researched identity, storytelling and sensemaking in different contexts, such as organizational change, employee engagement, professional identity formation and flexible working.
+Stefanie has received funding by ESRC, British Academy, British Academy of Management, and Council for International Veterinary Medical Education.
+Her research has been published in major management and organization journals, including British Journal of Management; Work, Employment & Society; Public Administration; Journal of Business Ethics; European Management Review; Studies in Higher Education; International Journal of Human Resource Management; Journal of Organizational Change Management; International Journal of Strategic Communication; Culture & Organization; and Qualitative Research in Organizations and Management.
+Stefanie has also authored two research monographs and co-edited the Handbook of Research Methods for Studying Identity In and Around Organizations (2023).

-Moreover, Stefanie is a committed educator and holds Senior Fellowship of the Higher Education Academy in the UK.
-She is co-editor and co-author of the best-selling textbook Developing Skills for Business Leadership, now in its third edition (2023).
+Stefanie is a committed educator and holds Senior Fellowship of the Higher Education Academy in the UK.
+She is co-editor and co-author of the best-selling textbook Developing Skills for Business Leadership, now in its third edition (published in 2023).
 Stefanie has designed, delivered and led modules at undergraduate, postgraduate and doctoral levels with a focus on research methods and acted as external examiner on doctoral training programmes at the University of Huddersfield and the University of Birmingham.
-She has been invited to facilitate workshops on narrative analysis on behalf of the Northern Advanced Research Training Initiative (NARTI) and to give keynote speeches at doctoral symposia and summer schools in the UK and internationally.
+She has been invited to facilitate doctoral training workshops on behalf of the Northern Advanced Research Training Initiative (NARTI) and to give keynote speeches at doctoral symposia and summer schools in the UK and internationally.

 Stefanie welcomes applications from students seeking to study for a doctorate in the areas of flexible / remote / hybrid, working and identity (professional or organizational) who are proposing qualitative methods.